Mexican cuisine: Beverages

 Corn in Mexico is not only eaten, but also drunk as a beverage.
 Corn is the base of a hot drink called atole, which is then flavored with fruit, chocolate, rice or other flavors.
 Fermented corn is the base of a cold drink, which goes by different names and varieties, such as tejuino, pozol and others.
 Aguas frescas are flavored drinks usually made from fruit, water and sugar.
 Beverages also include hibiscus iced tea, one made from tamarind and one from rice called horchata.
 One variant of coffee is café de olla, which is coffee brewed with cinnamon and raw sugar.
 Many of the most popular beverages can be found sold by street vendors and juice bars in Mexico.

 Chocolate played an important part in the history of Mexican cuisine.
 The word "chocolate" originated from Mexico's Aztec cuisine, derived from the Nahuatl word xocolatl.
 Chocolate was first drunk rather than eaten.
 It was also used for religious rituals.
 The Maya civilization grew cacao trees and used the cacao seeds it produced to make a frothy, bitter drink.
 The drink, called xocoatl, was often flavored with vanilla, chile pepper, and achiote.
+Tejate is another Mexican beverage made from cacao.

-Alcoholic beverages from Mexico include tequila, pulque, aguardiente, mezcal and charanda.
-Wine, rum and beer are also produced.
+Alcoholic beverages from Mexico include tequila, pulque, aguardiente, mezcal and charanda. wine, rum and beer are also produced.
 The most common alcoholic beverage consumed with food in Mexico is beer, followed by tequila.
 A classic margarita, a popular cocktail, is composed of tequila, cointreau and lime juice.

 Rompope is believed to have been originally made in the convents of the city of Puebla, Mexico.
 The word rompope is a derivation of the word rompon, which is used to describe the Spanish version of eggnog that came to Mexico.

-A popular Soft drink from Mexico is Sangria Señorial a sangria-flavored, non-alcoholic beverage.
+A popular soft drink from Mexico is Sangria Señorial a sangria-flavored, non-alcoholic beverage.
 Sangria is a Spanish drink that was introduced by Spaniards, as was Horchata and Agua de Jamaica.